sidsurakanti/tiny-ml-lib/README.md

 # Overview

-A lite machine learning framework built from scratch using NumPy with functionality for core components like CNN and MLPs.
+A lite deep learning framework built from scratch using NumPy with functionality for core components like CNN and MLPs.

 ## Features